 So much of the national debate about North Carolina's HB2 bill — which includes a provision that requires state residents to use bathrooms that conform to their assigned gender rather than their gender identity — has been about bathrooms.
 But the right to use the bathroom is just one of many battles the transgender community faces.

-Nationwide, refusing to hire someone — or firing them — because of their sexual orientation or gender identity is still not expressly illegal, even though Title VII of the Civil Rights Act has been interpreted by the Supreme Court, and lower federal courts,
+Nationwide, refusing to hire someone — or firing them — because of their sexual orientation or gender identity is still not expressly illegal, even though Title VII of the Civil Rights Act has been interpreted by the Supreme Court, and lower federal courts, to include gender identity as a protected class.
+As Fusion explores in a video series on the subject this week, transgender and gender non-conforming people experience life-and-death struggles in becoming gainfully employed.

 Here are five findings from the 2013 National Transgender Discriminatory Survey highlighting those struggles: